|(a) Definitions. The following words and terms, when

 swine that are continuously managed and have adequate facilities and

-practices to prevent exposure to either transitional production swine
+practices to prevent exposure to either high-risk domestic (transitional

 (4) Commission--Texas Animal Health Commission.

-is a constant population of swine in various stages of finish, being
+there is a constant population of swine in various stages of finish,

 (6) Direct shipment--Movement without unloading en